dylanfprice/stanfordml/project/results/README.md

 seemed a simple enough problem that the probability of being able to get good results was high.

+Unfortunately I ran out of time to do more than a simple investigation of the data--my ulterior motive was to gain experience writing and working with Clojure.

 ## Method

 To turn a trip report into a feature vector I created roughly the following